 By providing a space dedicated to organizational behaviour research, our lab fills an important need.
 Even though workplace dynamics play a huge role in people’s lives, they aren’t always well understood.
 We develop hypotheses and test them by running experiments or by analyzing data from workplaces.
 This helps us anwer questions like:

 - What workplace conditions and relationships best encourage people to collaborate with colleagues, and to share their knowledge and skills?
 What kinds of workplace conditions discourage collaboration and knowledge sharing?

 - How can people who occupy leadership positions sustain their own focus and health while still fulfilling their responsibilities towards colleagues, employees, and mentees?

 Understanding these dynamics helps create workplaces that foster and make use of employees’ strengths, and that become healthier, happier, and more fulfilling for people to work in.

 The Connelly Laboratory for Organizational Behaviour Research was founded in 2013, by Dr. Catherine Connelly.
-It is located on the fifth floor of McMaster University’s DeGroote School of Business, where Dr. Connelly is associate professor and Canada Research Chair in the department of Human Resources and Management.
+It is located on the fifth floor of McMaster University’s DeGroote School of Business, where Dr. Connelly is professor and Canada Research Chair in Organizational Behaviour in the department of Human Resources and Management.
 Funding for the development and acquisition of infrastructure, equipment, and facilities comes from the Canadian Foundation for Innovation (CFI), the Ontario Ministry of Research and Innovation, and the Social Sciences and Humanities Research Council (SSHRC).

 We have the expertise and tools to pursue ambitious, empirically-grounded, research projects:

 - Our lab offers a dedicated space for running experiments in organizational behaviour.
 In addition to a large open area, the lab contains separate rooms for intake and debrief of study participants.
 Because it is made up of modular work areas, the space can be modified to meet the requirements of different experimental designs.